-The issue of whether discrimination can arise from delay in providing a service or making a facility available in order to accommodate the needs of a person with a disability arose for consideration in King v Gosewisch ('King').504 The Burrum Chamber of Commerce held an open meeting for the purpose of introducing local council candidates to the community.
+The issue of whether discrimination can arise from delay in providing a service or making a facility available in order to accommodate the needs of a person with a disability arose for consideration in King v Gosewisch ('King').
+521 The Burrum Chamber of Commerce held an open meeting for the purpose of introducing local council candidates to the community.
 The meeting was held on the first floor of the local golf club which was inaccessible to two attendees who used wheelchairs.
 This gave rise to some heated commotion amongst various attendees and organisers.
 However, after a 40 minute delay, but prior to the meeting commencing, the meeting was transferred to the ground floor.
 A claim alleging discrimination in breach of s 24 of the DDA was brought against the organisers of the meeting by the two attendees who used wheelchairs as well as one of their associates.

 Baumann FM held that there had been no 'refusal' to provide a service or to make the facilities available, as the time at which the service was provided was the time at which the meeting began, by which time the meeting had moved downstairs and the applicants were able to attend.
-505
+522

 Similarly, Baumann FM rejected the claim that the respondent had discriminated against the applicants in relation to the manner and/or terms on which the services or facilities were provided, such as having to ascend the stairs to the first floor or wait 40 minutes to attend the meeting on the ground floor.
-His Honour noted that the applicants were not required to ascend the stairs to attend the meeting as the meeting did not commence until it had been transferred downstairs.
-506 In relation to the delay of 40 minutes, his Honour held that this was reasonable in the circumstances and treated the applicants no differently to the other attendees.
-507
+His Honour noted that the applicants were not required to ascend the stairs to attend the meeting as the meeting did not commence until it had

-499 Wood v Cavalry Hospital [2005] FMCA 799.
+&lt;sup>516 Wood v Cavalry Hospital [2005] FMCA 799.